erikssource/beaglescripts/README.md

 Essential applications for creating and editing graphics.
 All of these come from the official repositories.
 * Gimp - Photo editor.
 Includes some useful addons as well.
 * Inkscape - Vector drawing program.
-* Gcolor2 - Color picker.
+* Gpick - Color picker.

 Java